Known as "forever chemicals" and the "Devil's Piss", PFAS are a group of toxic chemicals harming our bodies.

 🎯 Action step 2 of 4: LISTEN — we'll watch a short video or listen to a podcast to further expand on our topic.

-Quick 5-sec recap in case you took a break after the last section: PFAS is a class of “forever chemicals” that’s linked to cancer and various other health issues.
-And it affects everyone as we’ll learn more about in this LISTEN module.
-Fun fact: it’s apparently also known as the Devil’s Piss?
+PFAS is a class of “forever chemicals” that’s linked to cancer and various other health issues.
+It affects everyone and it’s apparently also known as the Devil’s Piss?!

-Today, we’re going to watch John Oliver together!
-This man is a huge reason why 😈💦 has emerged out of obscurity into pop culture, although most of us still have no clue about it.
+In fact, John Oliver and this video is a huge reason why Devil's Piss has emerged out of obscurity into pop culture.
+Although most of us still have no clue about it.

 Last important thing: the Environmental Protection Agency (EPA) in the United States largely allows chemical companies to regulate themselves, which obviously, they won’t.
 So take a few minutes to be righteously angry and keep reading.
 You’ll find some solutions for turning your feelings into meaningful change.